-You’ll arrive in Rome, Italy, for orientation on August 30, 2022.
-Your first session begins on September 4, the second on October 1, and the third on October 29.
-You’ll depart back to the United States on November 26, 2022.
+You’ll arrive in Athens, Greece, for orientation on September 4, 2023.
+Your first session begins on September 6, the second on October 1, and the third on October 24.
+You’ll depart back to the United States on November 23, 2022.

 The pacing and physical requirements of this program vary by session.
 Unfortunately, other countries are not bound by the same accessibility laws as the U.S. and may not be up to the same standard of accessibility.
 We’d be happy to discuss the travel expectations of your planned itinerary and help determine if there’s some accommodation to fit your needs.

-The program fee is $14,499.00, which covers all tuition, coursework, workshops, cultural activities, housing, medical insurance, pre-departure advising, orientation, and most meals.
+The program fee is $14,499.00, which covers all tuition, college credits, coursework, workshops, travel between sessions and excursions, cultural activities, housing, medical insurance, pre-departure advising, orientation, and most meals.
 You will be responsible for airfare to and from the U.S., select meals, and leisure time activities.

 Yes.
 As part of our commitment to sustainability, diversity, and inclusion, we have a number of scholarships awarded on the basis of need, merit, and equity.
 Please contact our team for information on how to apply for financial aid.